swiftlang/swift/docs/HowToGuides/GettingStarted.md

 unless explicitly mentioned otherwise.
 You will need to slightly tweak the paths for other build configurations.

-### Using both Ninja and Xcode

-Some contributors find it more convenient to use both Ninja and Xcode.
-Typically this configuration consists of:

-1. A Ninja build created with `--release-debuginfo`.
-2. An Xcode build created with `--release-debuginfo --debug-swift`.

-The Ninja build can be used for fast incremental compilation and running tests quickly.
-The Xcode build can be used for debugging with high fidelity.

-The additional flexibility comes with two issues: (1) consuming much more disk space and (2) you need to maintain the two builds in sync, which needs extra care when moving across branches.

 ### Troubleshooting build issues

 - Double-check that all projects are checked out at the right branches.